Mina (given name)

 Mina is a given name with a variety of origins.

 Egypt

-Mina, Meina (Ⲙⲏⲛⲁ) is a male given name for Egyptian Coptic Christians.
+Mina, Meina, Meena (Ⲙⲏⲛⲁ) is a male given name for Egyptian Coptic Christians.
+The name derives from the ancient Egyptian name “Menes.”
+The most notable ancient Egyptian figure who neared that name was the first dynasty Pharaoh who unified Upper and Lower Egypt around 3100 BC.

-Mina in the Coptic language (derived from ancient Egyptian language) means: a person who is steadfast, committed, unrelenting or determined.
+Mina in the Coptic language (latest stage of the ancient Egyptian language) means: a person who is steadfast, committed, unrelenting or determined.

-For a list of people with the name, see Menas.

 Arabic

-Mina, Minnah, Meena (مِنّة Minnah, Minna, Menna, /arz/) is an Arabic female given name transformed from the female given name "Amina", but perhaps the Arabic "Mina" is the Persian "Mina" which bears the meaning "stained (tinted) glass mirror", artistic paint (also generic name for enamel or varnish) for porcelain and metal.
+Mina, Minnah, Menna (مِنّة Minnah, Minna, Menna, /arz/) is an Arabic female given name transformed from the female given name "Amina", but perhaps the Arabic "Mina" is the Persian "Mina" which bears the meaning "stained (tinted) glass mirror", artistic paint (also generic name for enamel or varnish) for porcelain and metal.